wstaeblein/wstaeblein/README.md

 ### Hi there,my name is Walter Staeblein

-I'm a developer, photographer and entrepeneur from Rio de Janeiro, Brazil.
+I'm a developer, photographer, nature enthusiast and entrepeneur from Rio de Janeiro, Brazil.

 <h2 align="center">⚒️ Languages-Frameworks-Tools ⚒️</h2>